 Now comes the fun part.

 I wanted to make a cute tag to put on the jar.
 I thought a Christmas tree would be perfect for the front and use my own fonts.
 I headed to my “go to” website to find the perfect Christmas tree graphic.
-GraphicStock has so many to choose from and I found the perfect one for this project.
+I found this graphic at Graphicstock when they were having a free trial.
 There are thousands of royalty free photos, vectors and illustrations to choose from.
 Just put what subject you are looking for in the search area.
 You will have unlimited downloads to the library of over 250,000 images.

 After downloading the .jpg, I used Photoshop to make a 2″ x 4″ tag template with the tree on the front and “All Things Grow with Love” on the back.
 The inside was left blank for the note I would write to the recipient.
 After cutting the tag out, I folded it in half, punched a hole in the corner and tied the tag to the jar with bakers twine for the finishing touch.
 If you don’t have Photoshop, there are other online photo editing software available.